Malayali Brahmin

 Malayali Brahmins (also known as Malayala Brahmanar) or Kerala Brahmins are the group of Brahmins from the Indian state of Kerala.
 The proper Malayali Brahmin castes are the Nambudiri, and the Potti.

-Pushpaka Brahmin, Nambeeshan, Nambidi, Chakyar, Nambiar, Ilyathu, etc., are other semi-Brahmin castes, which are part of the Ambalavasi community.
+The Ambalavasi community such as Pushpaka Brahmin, Nambeeshan, Nambidi, Chakyar, Nambiar, Ilyathu, etc., are other semi-Brahmin castes.
 They are not directly involved in priestly duties but rather engaged in non-priestly temple activities.

 Like ambalavasis, a higher section of Nairs which includes Pillais, Kurup and Menon comes under semi-brahmin class mostly engaged in Kshatriya functions, administrative duties and control over temples, who have similar rights of Ambalavasi community.